 A small bunch of fresh coriander leaves, chopped

-Optional: 1 heaped tbsp. coconut milk/cream powder or coconut milk to taste.
+1 heaped tbsp. coconut milk/cream powder or coconut milk to taste or a couple of tablespoons of double cream.

 **If you do not have whole spices, use 1 tsp.
 Garam Masala powder.
 However, the special flavour of the whole spices is very distinctive and can not be replaced by garam masala powder.